 Many believe that driving over 100 mph is a felony offense.
 This is simply not true.
 Realistically, the only way speeding could possibly lead to a felony is if the driver’s dangerous maneuvers killed or seriously injured someone.
 Regardless, speeding remains a serious public health issue and can cost a driver their freedom and license–yes, even without a felony having been committed.

 In Nevada, most speeding violations are classified as misdemeanors.
-A typical speeding ticket involves fines, traffic school, or points on your driver’s license.
-However, speeding becomes a more severe offense if:
+Most speeding tickets result in fines, traffic school, or license points.
+However, speeding can escalate to a more serious offense if:

 For example, exceeding 100 mph or causing harm due to speeding may elevate the charge beyond a simple misdemeanor.